zoho/apptics/README.md

 ## Crash Reporting:

-Crashes are automatically tracked and symbolicated in the server side.
-To get proper symbolicated reports please make sure to configure your build settings properly.
+Crashes are automatically tracked and symbolicated.
+To get proper symbolicated reports please make sure to configure your build settings correctly.

-The crashes will not be captured if the debugger is attached at the launch, so we suggest you to follow the below steps.
+The crashes will not be captured if the debugger is attached at the launch, please follow the below steps.

   * Run your app from Xcode and install it on your simulator or device.
   * Quit the app using the stop button.
   * Launch the app from home screen and try to crash the app by invoking our readymade method `Apptics.crash()`.
   * Run the app again in order to push the crash to the server and get symbolicated.

-Check the web console, you should find the crash.
+Check the web console, you should find the crash listed in the console.

-#### Missing dSYM?
+#### Missing a dSYM?

 Apptics includes a script to upload your project's dSYM automatically.
 The script is executed through the run-script in your projects build phases during the on-boarding process.
 There are some cases where dSYM upload fails because of network interruptions or if you have enabled bit code in your project.
 Missing dSYMs can be uploaded by following the below steps.